angelacuahutle/TheNextWeb_Clone/README.md

 # TheNextWeb_Clone
-We will be cloninig TheNextWeb to make it responsive aiming to use media queries to degrade their site as the window size is reduced.

-![](https://img.shields.io/badge/Microverse-blueviolet)

-# TheNextWeb_Clone

-> This project aims to TheNexWeb.
+> This project aims to clone TheNexWeb.
 Fully responsive for SM, MD y LG devices, such as smartphone, iPad and desktop screen.
 Use of media queries for breakpoints and Fontawesome for the icons!
 I used Flexbox and Grid applied for positioning
 CSS linters issues addressed

+![](https://img.shields.io/badge/Microverse-blueviolet)

 ![screenshot](file:///home/angela/Desktop/thenextweb.png)